ZachNagengast/similarity-search-kit/README.md

   - Can be used to merge several query results into one, and clean up irrelevant text
 - [ ] Metal acceleration for distance calcs

-## Contributing

-If you have any ideas, suggestions, or bugs to report, please open an issue or submit a pull request from your fork.
-Contributions are always welcome!

-Notes on the file structure:

-- `Sources/SimilaritySearchKit/Core` contains the main similarity search logic and helper methods that run 100% natively (i.e. *no dependencies*).
-- `Sources/SimilaritySearchKit/AddOns` contains optional embedding models, and any other logic that *require external dependencies* and should be added as separate targets and imports.
-This is intended to reduce the size of the binary for users who don't need them.

 I'm curious to see how people use this library and what other features would be useful, so please don't hesitate to reach out over twitter [@ZachNagengast](https://twitter.com/zachnagengast) or email znagengast (at) gmail (dot) com.